thegecko/theia/doc/Publishing.md

 In order to release one should:

+- announce upcoming release
 - pre-publishing steps
 - login to the npm registry
 - publish packages
 - commit updated versions
+- reset local HEAD to match release commit
 - tag the published version
+- announce release is done

+## Announce upcoming release
+It's good to give a heads-up to the Theia developers some hours before a release.
+One can use whatever forum is appropriate.
+At the time of writing this is `spectrum`.
+Here is an [example](https://spectrum.chat/theia/dev/0-11-0-release~f8181a53-436a-4b35-a3e3-a447a298a334).

 ## Pre-Publishing Steps
 Before publishing it's important to make sure that theia-apps builds against 'next'.
 Else we will have problems with "latest" after publishing

+- Update the forum release post to ask committers to hold-off merging any PR while the release is ongoing.

 - Make sure that there is no pending build on Theia master, otherwise a new "next" version might be published while we validate the current "next".